NewshaOzgoli/swarm-particle-optimization-in-parallel/README.md

 # Swarm Particle Optimization in Parallel
+I impelemnt swarm particle optimization in sequential and parallel version using c++.
+There are two versions of parallel one.
+One of them is implemented with pure C++ without using any especial library.
+The other one uses fastflow library.
 ## What is Swarm Particle Optimization
 The target is to develop an application finding the minimum of a function in a given interval using swarm particle optimization.
 The Swarm Particle Optimization (SPO) uses particles to explore the state